opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/flowpath.contourline](/req/hy_hydrofeature/hydrocomplex/flowpath.contourline) |
 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/flowpath.flowpathnetwork](/req/hy_hydrofeature/hydrocomplex/flowpath.flowpathnetwork) |

-HY\_ContourLine feature type specialises the HY\_CatchmentRealisation class.
-It defines a linear contour accompanied to a given flowpath incl. a single polygon.
+The HY\_ContourLine feature type specialises the HY\_FlowPath class.
+It defines a linear contour that accompanies a given flowpath including a single polygon.
 Topologically, the contour is also a flowpath connecting the same inflow node and outflow node, but appears simultaneously to the flowpath.
 Connecting equal values of a certain property, the contour line may represent shore lines, stream lines or other isolines.
 HY\_ContourLine inherits all properties from generalisation; it carries a *shape* attribute on its own.

-The HY\_CatchmentBoundary feature type specialises HY\_CatchmentRealisation with respect to an implied linear geometric representation, incl. single polygon.
+The HY\_CatchmentBoundary feature type specialises HY\_CatchmentRealisation with respect to an implied linear geometric representation including a single polygon.
 The catchment boundary connecting the inflow and outflow of the logical catchment, whereby inflow and outflow may overlay.
 It is topologically understood as an edge bounded by inflow node and outflow nodes, and corresponding to left-bank and right-bank catchment faces inside of the boundary.
 The 'boundary' and 'spoke' properties are described by means of 'tagged values': the topological 'boundary' is of type HY\_OutfallRealisation; the topological 'spoke' is of type HY\_CatchmentArea.

 HY\_CatchmentBoundary inherits from generalization the *realisedCatchment* association incl. *hydroComplex*, and carries the properties: *shape*, and *boundaryNetwork*.

 The **shape** attribute defines the linear geometric representation.
 If required, an implementation shall use a geometry type  defined in ISO19107: Spatial Schema, e.g. GM_CompositeCurve type.

 The **boundaryNetwork** association defines a network as mesh of connected boundaries.
-This concept requires a mesh of non-overlapping boundary lines, and a single linear representation of each of these.
+This concept requires a mesh of non-overlapping boundary lines, and a single linear representations of each of these.
 If required, this association may be used to identify a network the realises in its entirety a catchment that contains the catchment which is realised by the network part.

 | **Requirements Class** | [req/hy_hydrofeature/hydrocomplex/catchmentboundary] (req/hy_hydrofeature/hydrocomplex/catchmentboundary) |
 | --- | --- |